 It was cramped inside those barrels.
 We were stuffed like clothes in a hamper.
-Unfortunately for me too, I had to break my bone staff in two so it would fit in the barrel.
-It was not what I desired, but it was that or travel with no weapon.
-I have experience using combat sticks, though, so ultimately I was fine with it.
+Unfortunately for me, I had to break my bone staff in two so it would fit in the barrel.
+It was not what I desired, but it was either that, or traveling with no weapon.
+I have experience using combat sticks, so ultimately I was fine with it.

 WEIGHT: 283 lbs.

 Upon our arrival, the guards outside of the dungeon perimeter halted Renard and reviewed his credentials.
 After approving them, he was ushered inside to the loading area.
-However, Renard was driving very slowly; so slowly it was noticeable.
+However, Renard was driving very slowly; so slowly, it was noticeable.
 The guards continually told Renard to speed it up, but he never did.
 I thought he was trying to signal the guards before we were able to get inside, and I was ready to bust out of my barrel.
-Renard spoke before I did, though, telling the guards he did not want to risk the beasts pulling the cart going too fast since the pathway was uneven and slippery.
+Renard spoke before I did, though, telling the guards he did not want to risk the beasts pulling the cart going too fast, since the pathway was uneven and slippery.
 He continued saying it would be easy for the barrels to fall out of the cart and break, and if he did not deliver the exact amount of barrels, he risked losing his contract and receiving severe punishment for not disposing of the castle’s waste.
-That is when it dawned on me that the real reason Renard was going so slow was because with the uneven road, the ride was bumpy and the barrels would have been bouncing all over except for two of them.
-The barrels Astor and I were in would not have been moving at all and would appear to be full.
-He was looking out for us, and apparently was able to be trusted after all.
+That was when it dawned on me that the real reason Renard was going so slow was because with the uneven road, the ride was bumpy, and the barrels would have been bouncing all over, except for two of them.
+The barrels Astor and I were in would not have been moving at all, and would appear to be full.
+He was looking out for us, and apparently he was to be trusted after all.

 First, he took a few empty barrels inside the dungeon walls.
 This allowed him to gauge when the guards had stopped paying close attention to him, and when they did, he carried us inside.
-Renard moved Astor first and then came back for me.
-However, when he was taking my barrel inside, the guards noticed Renard was moving slower despite his attempts to act natural and make it look like the barrel wasn’t heavy.
-That is when the guards asked if something was wrong.
+Renard moved Astor first, and then came back for me.
+However, when he was taking my barrel inside, the guards noticed Renard was moving slower, despite his attempts to act natural, and make it look like the barrel wasn’t heavy.
+The guards asked if something was wrong.
 Renard blamed a bad back, saying he had pulled a muscle.
-He joked how he should have stretched before the trip, but the guards had no interest in his humor and told him he better not continue slacking.
-So, Renard picked up the pace while the guards went back to talking amongst themselves.
+He joked how he should have stretched before the trip, but the guards had no interest in his humor, and told him he better not continue slacking.
+So, Renard picked up the pace, while the guards went back to talking amongst themselves.

-Finally, Renard placed me down next to Astor inside the dungeon, and then whispered to us saying we needed to wait until he drove off before exiting the barrels, because the guards were going to lock the gate and escort him out to the perimeter after he was done.
-That is when it would be safe for us to exit.
-So, we waited while Renard unloaded the other empty barrels and loaded the ones filled with waste.
-Then, when the guards locked the gate and we heard the cart ride off into the distance, we popped the tops of our barrels slowly and observed our surroundings.
+Finally, Renard placed me down next to Astor inside the dungeon, and then whispered to us, saying we needed to wait until he drove off before exiting the barrels, because the guards were going to lock the gate and escort him out to the perimeter after he was done.
+That was when it would be safe for us to exit.
+So, we waited while Renard unloaded the other empty barrels, and loaded the ones filled with waste.
+Then, when the guards locked the gate and we heard the cart ride off into the distance, we popped the tops of our barrels slowly, and observed our surroundings.
 The coast was clear, so we got out.

 A large monster emerged from around the corner of holding cells.
 It was unlike anything I had seen before, which by that point had become the main theme during my time on Friki.
 The beast had gray, leathery skin.
 Its red eyes were haunting, and its tall, lanky frame was ghastly.
 The ribs showed through the monster’s torso, and it moved the four claws it had on its hands as it walked towards us.
 The closer it became, the closer I could see its large head and pointy ears.
 The beast was horrid looking, and Astor immediately unsheathed his sword.
 Thus, I equipped my bone pieces, expecting whatever to transpire next was not going to be enjoyable.

 Astor informed me that the thing before us was a mikrotero.
-They were lesser vampire creatures that were separated from higher vampires over the course of the species’ development.
+They were lesser vampire creatures, which were separated from higher vampires over the course of the species’ development.
 Basically, all higher vampires evolved from mikroteros.
 I looked at Astor to confirm that I heard him correctly; that the beast in front of us was his species’ origins.
-He reluctantly replied yes, explaining that over the ages, higher vampires learned how to tame them and train them to be guard beasts or used in battle.
-Then, he told me to be ready, as mikroteros were extremely blood thirsty and they never traveled alone.
-That is when two more emerged from other paths leading to ours, and having gained the upper hand in numbers, they attacked.
+He reluctantly replied yes, explaining that over the ages, higher vampires learned how to tame them, and train them to be guard beasts, or used in battle.
+Then, he told me to be ready, as mikroteros were extremely bloodthirsty and they never traveled alone.
+Two more creatures emerged from other paths leading to ours, and having gained the upper hand in numbers, they attacked.

 Astor used his blinding speed burst to rush in and slice at a mikrotero.
-However, their hides proved to be extremely durable, and a sword strike that would have seen any other being sliced in half, only cut the monster.
+However, their hides proved to be extremely durable, and a sword strike, that would have seen any other being sliced in half, only cut the monster.
 It roared in pain, and then turned to run after the prince.
-Meanwhile, I faced the other two mikroteros and began striking them with my bone weapons.
+Meanwhile, I faced the other two mikroteros, and began striking them with my bone weapons.
 I struck firm and true, and the impact from my blows toppled the large monsters.
-However, they were not fazed and continued to press forward.
-I jumped and leapt out of the way as their large claws and huge jaws constantly attacked me.
+However, they were not fazed, and continued to press forward.
+I jumped and leapt out of the way, as their large claws and huge jaws constantly attacked me.
 Their forked tongues slithered out of their mouths as they hissed in anger between attacks, making them even more disgusting.
-That is when I decided that I could not bludgeon them to death, and I would have to use the jagged ends where I broke my staff in two.
+I decided that I could not bludgeon them to death, and I would have to use the jagged ends where I broke my staff in two.

 As we continued to battle, I started swiping at the mikroteros.
-The bone staff was nowhere near as sharp as Astor’s sword though, so my slicing attacks did nothing but scratch the monsters.
+The bone staff was nowhere near as sharp as Astor’s sword, so my slicing attacks did nothing but scratch the monsters.
 This failure in offense left me vulnerable, and the mikroteros started knocking me around.
-They launched me into the metal cages and slammed me into the ground.
-Luckily, my monster hide cloak absorbed most of the impact, and it also helped protect me from being cut open by their nails as they clawed me.
-I had to adjust my strategy, however, and could not continue to let them pound on my body.
-Thus, I moved to a stabbing strategy, and this worked.
+They launched me into the metal cages, and slammed me into the ground.
+Luckily, my monster hide cloak absorbed most of the impact, and it also helped protect me from being cut open by their nails as they clawed at me.
+I had to adjust my strategy, and could not continue to let them pound on my body.
+Thus, I moved on to stabbing, and this worked.
 Even though the bone edges were not as sharp as a sword, they were just sharp enough that I could puncture their hides with my strength.
 So, I used my speed and agility to dance in and out of their guards, puncturing hole and after hole in their bodies.
 Before I knew it, the two mikroteros were slowly fading and fell to their knees.
-To end the fight, I stabbed both in the eyes and killed them instantly.
+To end the fight, I stabbed both in the eyes, and killed them instantly.